 Careers in the trades are increasingly attractive in our age of technology and knowledge management which have enhanced traditional occupations and created new ones.
 Students in the Exploration of Vocational Training program (Explo) have an opportunity to do a self-assessment for a career in the trades, and discover which trades would be a good fit for them.
 In addition, they will visit technology training centres, learn about academic paths to the trades, and get some hands-on experience.
 Teacher resources to guide students on their exploration of vocational training are under the links below.

 Teaching and Learning Tools includes the material created by LEARN, the DEEN-CREATE sub-committee, and the Career Development teaching community.
 It includes the Graphic Organizers and Activities, Getting Started, brief videos which will walk you through the KEP process, and a placemat that lays out the KEP process on a single page.
 Professional Learning includes material from webinars, workshops, and conferences, as well as information about upcoming PD events.
 Curated Resources consists of links (with brief descriptions) to useful, vetted external resources.
-Finally, the MEQ Resources section includes links to the program documents, the frameworks for the evaluation of learning, and other related resources co-created by the Ministry such as the POP Index and POP Links.
+Finally, the MEQ Resources section includes links to the program documents, the frameworks for the evaluation of learning, and other related resources co-created by the Ministry.

 Career Community News